LEED v4 overview

 Tips for Intern Architects reading LEED v4

 Tip 1, read the Core Concepts Guide first.
-The 3rd Edition is short, plain-language, and matches the literacy the ExAC tests.
+The LEED Core Concepts Guide (3rd Edition) is short, plain-language, and matches the literacy the ExAC tests.
 Save the full LEED Reference Guides (one per rating system) for when you actually have a LEED project at work.

 Tip 2, do not chase LEED Green Associate or AP detail.
 The ExAC is not a LEED credentialing exam.
 Point values, option pathways, and calculator inputs are out of scope.
 Spending a weekend memorizing them will not move your ExAC score.